ivario123/pico-test-bench-m4/README.md

 - CRC calculation.

 ## Tests to add
-- match statement on a enum
+- match statement on a enum this is almost done but only work for debug right now
+- Hardware read